Image: AI generated

 5 Essential Keywords for Commanding AI

-- API — The protocol for programs to talk to each other.
+- API — A standard for programs to talk to each other.
 “Make an API”

 - Frontend — The visible screen.
 “Make a screen with React”

 - Database (DB) — Where data is stored.
-“Save it to the DB”
+“Store it in the DB”

-These five words are enough to point a direction.
-AI figures out the rest.
+These five words are enough to point in a direction.
+AI understands the rest.

 - CLAUDE.md — Project rules.
 AI automatically reads this at the start of every session.
 Write “this is how our team works” here